entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 You should select the user according to the roles you want to have when you will call the API.
 ![Log the user using the form](./img/postman/postman-loggin-into-app.png)

-After the authentication suceed, you should be redirected to the Postman app.
+After the authentication succeeds, you should be redirected to the Postman app.
 ![Log the user using the form](./img/postman/postman-authentication-success.png)

-Then, the token is displayed in a window, you can confirm to use it on clicking on "Use Token" button.
+Then, the token is displayed in a window, you can confirm to use it by clicking on the "Use Token" button.
 ![Log the user using the form](./img/postman/postman-access-token-details.png)

 ## Add a request
-The next step is to add request in the collection, using the previous OAuth2 config as authorization method.
+The next step is to add a request to the collection, using the previous OAuth2 config as an authorization method.
-In your collection name click on "add a request" entry
+In your collection name click on the "add a request" entry
 ![add a request](./img/postman/postman-add-request.png)

 In the "Auth" tab select "Inherit auth from parent".
 The whole requests in the collection can inherit the settings,